thoriqmacto/iqradb_laragon/README.md

 1. [2023-12-06] Create CRUD facilities for it.
 1. [2023-12-06] Create RESTful CRUD access for TAGS.
 1. [2023-12-06] Create front-end for TAGS using React (simple react-router).
+1. [2023-12-07] Authenticate api request using token.
+1. [2023-12-08] Implement datatable.js as template for table presentation.
 1. ...